Fun Games & Activities to do this Easter

 Easter bunny piñata

 For a final Easter bunny flourish, a bunny piñata will be a party centre-piece the kids will never forget.
 Order a piñata from Party Pieces and fill it with your choice of treats: chocolate eggs, sweets and anything else they’ll love.
-If you don’t want to overdo the sugar, you could also include some small (and light!) gifts such as these chicks.
+If you don’t want to overdo the sugar, you could also include some small (and light!)
 Find a good place to hang the piñata, fill it to the brim and stand back as the whacking commences!

 Easter games and activities for all the family